 At the site of cord injury there will be a zone of critical ischaemia.
 This zone may expand with poor oxygen saturation or poor perfusion.
 Patients with high lesions have poor autonomic vascular control and postural hypotension may be severe and significant.
-In the acute phase of the injury, postural hypotension may expand the zone of critical ischaemia.
+In the acute phase of the injury such postural hypotension may expand the zone of critical ischaemia.

-Neurological examination should be undertaken by an experienced member of the medical team using the standardised examination recording chart published by the American Spinal Injuries Association (ASIA Chart, Appendix 6).
+Neurological examination should be undertaken by an experienced member of the medical team as soon as possible following spinal cord injury.
+The Gold standard assessment for documentation of spinal cord injury is the ISNCSCI (International Standards of Neurological Classification of SCI) produced by the American Spinal Cord Injury Association (ASIA Chart, see appendix).
 Mark the sensory level on the patient as this is very useful in subsequent review.
 A change from an accurately recorded level may allow diagnosis of potential complications, e.g., epidural haematoma, over distraction when using skull traction.
 In the period of spinal shock formal classification of the injury is not possible.